splendorrr/SQL-project/README.md

 This readme.md file will act as an information file:

-There is one file attached to the repository which act as a single file for the movie recommendation system.
+There is doc file attached to the repository which acts as a single file where you can find codes used for this project.

-In this file:

 SQL Codes
 * How to: create tables, insert into tables, join tables